 Courses are divided into two to three units within a semester, which allows students to explore a topic in depth.
 The statement of inquiry provides general guidance for students and teachers but allows to adapt the learning experience to match the interest of the students.

-The middle school uses a 60-minute lesson schedule that provides an ideal environment for inquiry-based learning, allowing students and teachers to work on projects and research in groups as well as individually.
+The middle school uses an 80-minute lesson schedule that provides an ideal environment for inquiry-based learning, allowing students and teachers to work on projects and research in groups as well as individually.